Dominican Civil War: U.S. intervention

+Utilizing Radio Santo Domingo as their primary weapon, the rebels launched a psychological campaign against the United States, the OAS, and the Loyalists.
+Through numerous outlets, studios, and transmission sites nationwide, they employed Radio Santo Domingo to incite a nationwide rebellion.
+In response, American forces initiated jamming operations, deploying Army Security Agency (ASA) units on land, air force units in the skies, and naval ships at sea.
+Additionally, a reinforced company from the army's 7th Special Forces Group, led by Col. Edward Mayer, attacked critical relay sites beyond the capital.
+Their initial efforts were not effective, however, and rebel broadcasts continued to make their influence felt countrywide.

+On May 7, 1965, the Government of National Reconstruction (GNR) was established with Antonio Imbert Barrera as president.
+On May 13, the GNR launched an air attack on Radio Santo Domingo and its main transmitter sites.
+One of the planes accidentally strafed U.S. troops, prompting the Americans to return fire and shoot down another P-51 of World War II vintage.
+The following day, the GNR initiated an offensive against the rebel-held northern sector.
+They overwhelmed the rebels' initial defense line, seizing control of the majority of the city's industrial sector.
+By May 21, GNR troops had completed the destruction of the rebel northern zone and captured Radio Santo Domingo.

 United States withdrawal

-On May 26, US forces began gradually withdrawing from the island.
+On May 26, 1965, U.S. forces began gradually withdrawing from the island.
+By June 6, no U.S. Marines remained on the island, leaving elements of the 82nd Airborne as the primary U.S. combat force.
+The total U.S. troop strength at that time had decreased to about 12,000.
 On June 15, the Constitutionalists launched a second and final attempt to expand the boundaries of their stronghold.
-In the bloodiest battle of the intervention, the rebels began their attack on US outposts.
+In the bloodiest battle of the intervention, the rebels began their attack on U.S. outposts.
 Using the greatest firepower yet, they used tear gas grenades, .50-caliber machine guns, 20 mm guns, mortars, rocket launchers, and tank fire.
+A rebel tank fired on an 82nd Airborne command post, severing a radioman's leg; paratroopers destroyed the tank with a 106-mm recoilless rifle.
 The 1st battalions of the 505th and 508th Infantry quickly went on the offensive.
-Two days of fighting cost the US five KIA and 31 WIA.
+Two days of fighting cost the 82nd Airborne 5 killed and 36 wounded in action.
 The OAS forces, whose orders were to remain at their defenses, counted five wounded.
-The Constitutionalists claimed 67 dead and 165 injured.
+The Constitutionalists lost 67 killed and 165 wounded.

-The first postwar elections were held on July 1, 1966, and pit the conservative Reformist Party candidate, Joaquín Balaguer, against the former president Juan Emilio Bosch Gaviño.
-Balaguer – with the support of the US – emerged victorious in the elections after he built his campaign on promises of reconciliation.
+The civil war formally ended on August 31, 1965, with a ceasefire agreement, followed by the establishment of a provisional government on September 3, 1965.
+The first postwar elections were held on July 1, 1966, and pitted the conservative Reformist Party candidate, Joaquín Balaguer, against the former president Juan Emilio Bosch Gaviño.
+Balaguer emerged victorious in the elections after he built his campaign on promises of reconciliation.
 On September 21, 1966, the last OAS peacekeepers withdrew from the island, which ended the foreign intervention in the conflict.